BhargavP983/taekwondo/UBUNTU_VPS_DEPLOYMENT.md

 sudo certbot renew --dry-run
 ```

+**Without a domain**: SSL certificates require a domain name, so you'll access via HTTP for now.

 ### Step 8: Test Your Application

+**Without Domain (IP Address):**
+1. Visit `http://your-vps-ip` - Should show your frontend
+2. Visit `http://your-vps-ip:5000/health` - Should show backend health status
+3. Try logging in and testing features

+**With Domain:**
 1. Visit `https://yourdomain.com` - Should show your frontend
 2. Visit `https://api.yourdomain.com/health` - Should show health status
 3. Try logging in and testing features